-Once a year the GVCC's PAC, the CREDC and the ICC work together to create the Shared Legislative Agenda document that is the strong, unified voice of the top issues that affect local business.
+Once a year GVCC's PAC, the Columbia River Economic Development Council (CREDC) and Identity Clark County (ICC) work together to create the 2019 Shared Legislative Agenda document that is the strong, unified voice of the top issues that affect local business.

 Please download a copy for your use.

 Contacting Your Legislators

 Rep. Monica Stonier

 Rep. Lynda Wilson

 Rep. Liz Pike

 Senator Annette Cleveland